 • Much like the best car insurance, the cheapest car insurance can vary between drivers and circumstances.
 To find the cheapest car insurance for you, compare insurers from the cheapest car insurance companies and see which offers the best rates for the coverage you want.

 • Most states have a legal minimum of auto insurance required, often referred to as minimum coverage.
 Depending on your state, the necessary amount of insurance can vary.
 Beyond these legal requirements, knowing how much car insurance you need can depend heavily on your vehicle, lifestyle and other circumstances.
-For instance, some drivers add comprehensive coverage onto their auto insurance plan to help with risks that other coverage types don’t cover.
+For instance, some drivers add comprehensive coverage to their auto insurance policy to help with risks that other coverage types don’t cover.
 Most insurance experts recommend purchasing more than the minimum amount required to better protect yourself financially.

 Methodology

-Bankrate utilizes Quadrant Information Services to analyze 2021 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
-Quoted rates are based on a 40-year-old male and female driver with a clean driving record, good credit and the following full coverage limits:
+Bankrate utilizes Quadrant Information Services to analyze June 2024 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
+Rates are weighted based on the population density in each geographic region.
+Quoted rates are based on a single, 40-year-old male and female driver with a clean driving record, good credit and the following full coverage limits:

 • $100,000 bodily injury liability per person